TylorS/typed/apps/website/content/recipes/web-component.md

   Layer.provide(Layer.succeed(CounterLabels, { increment: "Add one" })),
 );

-export const application = render( html`<typed-counter title="Items" />`,
+await html`<typed-counter title="Items" />`.pipe(
-  document.body,
-).pipe(
+  render(document.body),
   Fx.drainLayer,
-  Layer.provide(Layer.merge(DomRenderTemplate, CounterLive)),
+  Layer.provide([DomRenderTemplate, CounterLive]),
   Layer.launch,
+  Effect.runPromise,
 );
 ```

-The application runs through the usual Effect entrypoint.
+The browser entrypoint launches the rendering Layer.
 Closing its Scope releases the registration and every connected instance.
 Registration captures `CurrentRenderDocument` and `CurrentShadowRoot` from its layer, so provide those references at the boundary when rendering into another document or choosing light/closed shadow DOM.

 ## Custom-element output inside Typed